mi6oo6im/ml_classic_vs_cnn_digits/README.md

 ---

 ### Abstract:
 This project explores the performance differences between classical machine learning (ML) models and artificial neural networks (ANNs) for recognizing handwritten digits, using the MNIST dataset.
-We evaluate three classical ML models: Logistic Regression, Decision Tree, and Random Forest, and compare their performance metrics against a Convolutional Neural Network (CNN), which is a popular deep learning architecture for image recognition tasks.
+We evaluate three classical ML models: Logistic Regression, Decision Tree, and Random Forest, and compare their performance metrics against a Artificial Neural Network (ANN), which is a popular deep learning architecture for image recognition tasks.
 The comparison will be based on precision, recall, F1-score, and accuracy.
-The best-performing classical ML model will undergo hyperparameter tuning using GridSearchCV algorithm, and its optimized performance will be compared with that of the CNN model.
+The best-performing classical ML model will undergo hyperparameter tuning using GridSearchCV algorithm, and its optimized performance will be compared with that of the ANN model.
 This approach aims to identify the most efficient and accurate model for handwritten digit recognition and analyze their relative strengths and weaknesses.

 ---